 Islamic Stocks are stock that not contrary to Islamic principles in the Capital Market.
 The definition of shares in the context of Islamic shares refers to the definition of shares generally governed by the laws and regulations of OJK.
 There are two types of Islamic shares that are recognized in Indonesia capital market.
-First, the stocks that meet the criteria of Islamic share selection based on OJK regulation no. II.K.1 concerning the issuance of List of Islamic Securities, the second is shares that listed as Islamic shares by issuers or public companies Islamic based on OJK regulation no. 17 / POJK.04 / 2015.
+First, the stocks that meet the criteria of Islamic share selection based on OJK regulation 35/POJK.04/2017 concerning Criteria and Issuing list of Islamic Share, the second is shares that listed as Islamic shares by issuers or public companies Islamic based on OJK regulation no. 17 / POJK.04 / 2015.

 Islamic shares that listed in the Indonesian Islamic Capital Market, either listed on IDX or not, are incorporated into the List of Islamic Securities (DES) issued by OJK on a regular basis, every May and November.
 Currently, the criteria for selection of Islamic shares by OJK are as follows: